nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 `wiki page <http://www.nsnam.org/wiki/New_TCP_Socket_Architecture>`_
 describing this implementation.

-The ns-3 implementation of TCP Linux Reno was validated against the New Reno implementation of Linux kernel 4.4.0 using ns-3 Direct Code Execution (DCE).
+The ns-3 implementation of TCP Linux Reno was validated against the NewReno implementation of Linux kernel 4.4.0 using ns-3 Direct Code Execution (DCE).
 DCE is a framework which allows the users to run kernel space protocol inside ns-3 without changing the source code.

-In this validation, cwnd traces of DCE Linux Reno was compared to ns-3 Linux Reno and New Reno for delayed acknowledgement of 1 segment.
-And it was observed that cwnd traces for ns-3 Linux Reno was closely overlapping with DCE Linux Reno whereas for ns-3 New Reno there was deviation in congestion avoidance phase.
+In this validation, cwnd traces of DCE Linux Reno was compared to ns-3 Linux Reno and NewReno for delayed acknowledgement of 1 segment.
+And it was observed that cwnd traces for ns-3 Linux Reno was closely overlapping with DCE Linux Reno whereas for ns-3 NewReno there was deviation in congestion avoidance phase.

 .. _fig-dce-Linux-reno-vs-ns3-linux-reno: